Alexis Ren Shares Sexy 22nd Birthday Pics Via Instagram Stories

 DWTS contestant and Instagram star Alexis Ren just celebrated her 22nd birthday on November 23.
-She’s shared some great photos to her page, and gave fans an inside look at her birthday celebrations on the day of via Instagram Stories.
+She’s shared some great photos to her page, and gave fans an inside look at her birthday celebrations on the day via Instagram Stories.

 Ren’s also shared several more shots from her special day, as she started a series of photos with one captioned “some film from my birthday.”
 The first photo showed Alexis wearing a tank top and small, denim shorts as she sat on her knees and looked over a balcony.
 Another was a close-up of her face and outfit, which included an orange Chrome Heart crop top.

-The third photo was of Alexis at a patio glass window, where she flaunted her derrière in some tiny shorts and the orange top.
+The third photo was of Alexis at a patio glass window, where she flaunted her derriere in some tiny shorts and the orange top.
 She reached up with her right hand and held the door, as she stood on her toes.
 The final photo from the series appeared to show Ren with just a towel wrapped around herself.

 This comes two days after Alexis and Milo Manheim caused a commotion on Instagram when they both shared photos of themselves on their pages.
 The pictures confused fans who wanted to know Ren’s relationship status with Alan Bersten, with whom she’d previously confessed having feelings for.